 Calgene, the makers of the first GM crop, the FlavrSavr tomato, was the only company to submit detailed raw data from animal feeding studies to the FDA.
 The rest provide only summaries and conclusions.
 Industry research can be rigged; data often is omitted or distorted.

 In the FlavrSavr tests, lab rats refused to eat the tomatoes and had to be force-fed.
 Several developed stomach lesions, and seven of forty died within two weeks.
-Still, the tomato was approved, but has since been taken off the market.
+Still, one genetic line of this tomato was approved, but has since been taken off the market.

 Based on the information that was supplied, did the FDA scientist have concerns?

 Agency scientists did warn that GM foods might create toxins, allergies, nutritional problems, and new diseases that might be difficult to identify.
 Internal FDA memos reveal that the scientists urged their superiors to require long-term safety testing to catch these hard-to-detect side effects.

 What did the FDA do about these concerns?

 Nothing was done that would protect consumers.
 In fact, in the case of genetically modified bovine growth hormone, some FDA scientists who expressed concerns were harassed, stripped of responsibilities, or fired.
 The remaining whistle blowers had to write an anonymous letter to Congress complaining of fraud and conflict of interest at the agency

 A close examination reveals that industry manipulation and political collusion, not sound science, was the driving force.

 The FDA official in charge ignored all warnings of the FDA staff scientists.
 The official, a former outside attorney for Monsanto, was a political appointee specifically to a new FDA post on GM policy, and left shortly after to become vice president at Monsanto.

 Why aren’t foods with GMOs at least labeled here?